chrisjensen/NationBuilderTabletop/README.md

 This way, you can run and even step through the Javascript code by launching a simple webserver on your localhost and browsing to `theme/demo.html`

+You can launch a live demo of the code at [rawgit](http://rawgit.com/chrisjensen/NationBuilderTabletop/master/theme/demo.html).

 ## Repository Layout

 * `theme` the files you would need to put in your theme